mohannadnaj-archive/active-state/README.md

 ### Solution:

-The package will load the methods `set_active`, `get_active` and `is_active`, `set_active` is the main method that's has a `static` variable which will load and preserve the settings (what is the active item? what class should it return if the check is passed? or should it return boolean?).
+The package will load the methods `set_active`, `get_active` and `is_active`, `set_active` will set a given settings to a static variable inside the `Mohannadnaj\Active` class, this settings answer the questions: what is the active item? what should it return if the check is passed? or should it return boolean? and what is the key you want to attach all this settings to?

 The above example can be translated to:

     set_active('navbar', 'about');